Lisa Hultman

 Research themes

-Here I try to summarize the most important themes in my research, focusing primarily on recent and ongoing work.
+Here I try to summarize the most important themes in my research.
 For my complete list of publications, see separate heading below.

-Most of my current work revolves around the question of how international interventions influence the violence dynamics in civil wars, and in particular with regards to the protection of civilians.
+Much of my work revolves around the question of how international interventions influence the violence dynamics in civil wars, and in particular with regards to the protection of civilians.
 One central question is whether peacekeeping works, and under what conditions the UN can improve the security for the civilian population.
 Together with Jacob Kathman and Megan Shannon, I have argued that the impact of peacekeeping should be conceptualized and measured as the relative effectiveness in reducing violence – and that effectiveness depends on the capacity and constitution of peacekeeping missions.
-Our previous work has been published in American Political Science Review and American Journal of Political Science, and in 2019 our book Peacekeeping in the Midst of War was published with Oxford University Press (winner of APSA Conflict Processes Best Book Award 2020).
-A number of articles also address variations of this question.
-Together with Hanne Fjelde and Desirée Nilsson, I have explored the local effects of peacekeeping (in International Organization).
-This work makes use of a new dataset on the location of peacekeeping deployments in Africa that the three of us collected together with Deniz Cil (The Geo-PKO dataset, forthcoming in Journal of Peace Research).
-Karin Johansson and I have an article in Journal of Conflict Resolution that analyses the impact of peacekeeping on the prevalence of wartime sexual violence.
-Together with Håvard Hegre and Håvard Mokleiv Nygård, I have also made use of simulations in evaluating the comprehensive effect of peacekeeping policies (in Journal of Politics).
-One important challenge that peacekeepers face is violent attacks by various non-state groups; our article in International Studies Quarterly explores this issue (with Hanne Fjelde and Sara Lindberg Bromley).
+Our book Peacekeeping in the Midst of War was published with Oxford University Press (winner of APSA Conflict Processes Best Book Award 2020).
+A number of articles also address variations of this theme, including analysing spatial patterns of peacekeeping deployments and their local effectiveness, comparing UN and non-UN operations, assessing the effectiveness of peacekeeping in protecting civilians from sexual violence, using prediction methods to assess the local effectiveness of peacekeeping, using simulations to assess the global impact of various UN peacekeeping policies, and analysing violence against peacekeepers.

-My PhD dissertation engaged with the question why actors target civilians (e.g. exploring the role of battle losses in triggering violence, and a closer study of the strategic logic of the violence perpetrated by Renamo).
-Some of my work has continued along this path.
-Hanne Fjelde and I suggest that violence is used as a strategy for weakening the enemy, facilitated by explicit ethnic ties between the civilian population and warring actors (in Journal of Conflict Resolution).
-I have recently been part of a larger data collection effort in coding the ethnic identity of victim groups of one-sided violence (The Ethnic One-sided Violence dataset, forthcoming).
+My PhD dissertation engaged with the question why actors target civilians (e.g. exploring the role of battle losses in triggering violence, and a closer study of the strategic logic of the violence perpetrated by Renamo during the civil war in Mozambique.
+Some of my work has continued along this path, analysing ethnic ties between the civilian population and warring actors and the strategic use of violence to weaken the enemy.

 Links to blog posts and popularized work: